NeXt-Warning-System/project/updates/week7.md

 * Continuing to recruit additional external user participants
 * Identifying additional user needs for XWS from recent feedback on FIS
 * Meeting with EDS to discuss the future User Roles & Responsibilities in XWS
+* Looking into how event streaming and message brokers could be used to manage work queues and the issued alert feed.
+This includes testing RabbitMQ, Kafka, EventBridge, Kinesis, ksqldb, BullMQ (Redis) amongst others

 ## What we’re planning for next week